AerialMantis/aerialmantis.github.io/_posts/2016-06-08-template-meta-programming.md

 There are many great benefits of TMP, however it can be a double ended sword in that there are also many problems that can arise from its misuse.

 The major benefits of TMP are that it allows you to create generic code that can massively reduce the size of your source and in some cases solve problems that would be almost unsolvable otherwise.
-TMP also allows the compiler to generate highly optimised code, for example in the compile-time function described earlier, the value is defined as an (anonymous) enum class which means it�s expressed entirely in the type system of the compiler and therefore doesn�t require any storage within the compiled program enabling the compiler to directly use compile-time values which can lead to further optimizations and more efficient code generation.
+TMP also allows the compiler to generate highly optimised code, for example in the compile-time function described earlier, the value is defined as an (anonymous) enum class which means it's expressed entirely in the type system of the compiler and therefore doesn't require any storage within the compiled program enabling the compiler to directly use compile-time values which can lead to further optimizations and more efficient code generation.

-There can also be major disadvantages of TMP, the obvious caveat being it�s limitation that everything must be known at compile-time.
-As TMP is based upon template instantiation and every compile-time computation triggers template instantiation, over-use can dramatically increase compile times and potentially the size of you application�s binary.
+There can also be major disadvantages of TMP, the obvious caveat being it's limitation that everything must be known at compile-time.
+As TMP is based upon template instantiation and every compile-time computation triggers template instantiation, over-use can dramatically increase compile times and potentially the size of you application's binary.
 Additionally TMP can very easily become overly complex and therefore making it difficult for others (including yourself at a later date) to understand how it works.
-TMP can also be notoriously difficult to debug, as I�m sure anyone who has encountered errors deep within the STL will be familiar with.
+TMP can also be notoriously difficult to debug, as I'm sure anyone who has encountered errors deep within the STL will be familiar with.

-It�s all about finding the right balance between generality and complexity, sometimes TMP is the perfect tool for a job, and a powerful one at that, but it is by no means a one-size-fits-all solution and over complicating code with needless templates is a very easy trap to fall into.
+It's all about finding the right balance between generality and complexity, sometimes TMP is the perfect tool for a job, and a powerful one at that, but it is by no means a one-size-fits-all solution and over complicating code with needless templates is a very easy trap to fall into.

 ## Applications

 There are many useful applications of TMP such as type traits, SFINAE, generic programming, embedded DSLs and complex compile-time computations.

-One of the most common uses of TMP is to construct what�s known as type traits.
+One of the most common uses of TMP is to construct what's known as type traits.
 Type traits are small snippets of TMP that are used to provide information on a type or value, such as determining if a type is an integral or standard layout.
 The C++ STL now provides a wide range of type traits in the standard for just this purpose.

 Another is SFINAE (substitution failure is not an error), which is a feature of C++ that is used to determine the availability of a function overload or class specialisation at compile-time based on TMP.